kauberry/pacifica-upload-status/README.md

 - Some kind of different view for EMSL Users (external and internal) that is some mix of the above

-The development version of the site will be hosted at [http://wfdev30w.pnl.gov/myemsl_status](http://wfdev30w.pnl.gov/myemsl_status)
+The development version of the site will (eventually) be hosted at [http://wfdev30w.pnl.gov/myemsl_status](http://wfdev30w.pnl.gov/myemsl_status)